 ING vs. The Big 4 (CBA, Westpac, NAB, ANZ)

-• The Verdict: ING wins on price; Big 4 wins on policy.
+The Verdict: ING wins on price; the Big 4 win on policy.

-• The Detail: If you are a standard PAYG employee with a 20% deposit, ING is almost always cheaper than the Big 4.
-You will likely save $300+ a year in fees and get a sharper interest rate.
+The Detail: If you are a standard PAYG employee with a solid deposit and straightforward financial position, ING is often cheaper than the Big 4.
+You may pay lower fees and secure a more competitive interest rate.

 ING vs. Other Online Lenders (UBank, Tiimely)